-Slip-and-fall accident victims in Mississippi and Alabama often suffer debilitating and painful ankle injuries.
+Slip-and-fall accident victims in Alabama often suffer debilitating and painful ankle injuries.
 The ankle is a complex junction of three bones covered by a membrane.
 This membrane is lined with soft tissue called synovium and filled with fluid that allows the joint to cope with the everyday stresses of walking.
 Slip-and-fall accidents can damage this membrane, break some or all of the ankle bones, and rupture or tear the many tendons and ligaments that hold the joint together.

 Strains and sprains